kaadt/ProTune/README.md

 2. In FL Studio, run **Options → Manage plugins** and refresh the plugin list.
 3. Load ProTune from the Effects section and fine-tune the parameters to match your vocalist and desired effect.

+### Dialing in the “Auto-Tune” sound

+If you are not hearing an obvious correction effect, follow the [Auto-Tune Style Setup Guide](docs/AUTOTUNE_GUIDE.md).
+It walks through input preparation, recommended parameter ranges, and debugging steps that map directly to the DSP engine so you can confirm each stage is working as expected.
+For a development-oriented action plan, see [Next Steps Toward an Audible Auto-Tune Effect](docs/NEXT_STEPS.md).

 ## MIDI Control

 Enable the **MIDI Control** toggle to drive pitch correction from incoming MIDI notes.
 When active, held MIDI notes determine the target pitch instead of the automatic scale snapping, enabling expressive live performance control.